 Diagram of pituitary axes.
 Hypothalamic hormones regulate anterior pituitary trophic hormones that in turn determine target gland secretion.
 Peripheral hormones feed back to regulate hypothalamic and pituitary hormones.
 For abbreviations, see text.

-The pituitary gland weighs ~600 mg and is located within the sella turcica ventral to the diaphragma sella; it consists of anatomically and functionally distinct anterior and posterior ...
+The pituitary gland weighs ~600 mg and is located within the sella turcica ventral to the diaphragma sella; it consists of anatomically and ...